-The FirstNet Authority has created a catalog of broadband-focused injects and questions for operations-based and discussion-based exercises.
-Our catalog of more than 800 broadband injects/questions covers a wide range of public safety activities, including specific injects/questions on FirstNet capabilities such as FirstNet Central and Uplift.
-The majority of the injects/questions are broadband-carrier agnostic.
-The catalog is in a format that is compatible with the Homeland Security Exercise and Evaluation Program (HSEEP) Master Scenario Events List (MSEL) template and that is easily searchable by activities to be exercised.
+The FirstNet Authority has created a catalog of broadbandfocused injects and questions for operations-based and discussion-based exercises.
+Our catalog of more than 800 broadband injects and questions covers a wide range of public safety activities, including specific injects/questions on FirstNet capabilities such as FirstNet Central and Uplift.